 OR when searching databases or the collection for statistics, simply add the word 'statistics' into your search.

 The Library provides access to a wide range of video content through a number of key video databases, including:

 OR When searching the library collection, use the Refine my Results menu to refine the Resource Type to Audio Visual

 Conference papers or proceedings are the written version of presentations given at conferences or meetings or professional or scholarly bodies and organisations.
 Conference papers can be a great way to find up to date information, research trends and innovations on a specific topic because researchers often present their findings first at conferences.

 While you are finding references, you need to think about whether they are appropriate to use in your assignment.
 You may be asked to use Scholarly or Peer Reviewed material to support your arguments.

-You should evaluate all resources before including them in your assignment - even if you found them through the Library Catalogue or Databases.
+You should evaluate all resources before including them in your assignment - even if you found them through the Library collection or Databases.